selendra/selendra-wiki/docs/learn/learn-consensus.md

 A way to alleviate this is to implement pool formation on-chain and allow token holders to vote [with their stake] for validators to represent them.

-Polkadot uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
+Selendra uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
 It is designed with the roles of **validators** and **nominators**, to maximize chain security.
 Actors who are interested in maintaining the network can run a validator node.